 - Jerk with a Heart of Gold: He can definitely be a dick, but he's still willing to help people without asking for anything in return.

-- Kick the Dog: Taking away Charlie's ability to shapeshift out of personal hatred for Shapeshifters (and this is downgraded from trying to send her to hell) was low even for him.
+- Taking away Charlie's ability to shapeshift out of personal hatred for Shapeshifters (and this is downgraded from trying to send her to hell) was low even for him.

 - Kung-Fu Wizard: He's a sorcerer who primarily relies on his skills and knowledge of the occult, but he's not helpless when it comes to traditional fighting either.